christopher-merry/pitch-model/README.md

 ### bat_side
 Character value either L or R indicating the side of the plate the batter stands during the at bat (meaning Left or Right)

+### bat_side_multiplier
+A value of 1 for a right handed batter or -1 for a left hand batter.
+The value is used to normalize the pitch zone location

 ### count_balls_strikes
 A character string that indicates the numeric value for balls and strikes, seperated by a hyphon.
 For example, a count with 2 balls and 1 strike is '2-1'